Pasjoli

 • Recommended

 With each passing year, Jon Yao's tasting menu reaches new heights.
 The lauded self-taught chef—and native Angeleno—blends his Taiwanese and San Gabriel Valley roots to create a tasting menu that’s something new entirely: Asian-inflected fine dining that’s almost too pretty to eat.
-Now firmly ensconed in a larger, sleeker space at ROW DTLA, Yao's former strip mall restaurant has evolved to a new—and much more expensive—level.
-A bar-only tasting menu plays to Kato classics, including the city's best milk bread, while the regular tableside menu evolves with the seasons.
-In recent months, Yao's found his stride with dishes that evoke the original General Tso's sauce and a trio of delicate Asian-inspired desserts.
+Now firmly ensconced in a larger, sleeker space at ROW DTLA, Yao's former strip mall restaurant has evolved to a new—and much more expensive—level.
+A bar-only tasting menu plays to Kato signatures, including the city's best milk bread, while the regular tableside menu evolves with the seasons.
+In the last year, Yao has found his stride with seafood dishes that nod to Cantonese banquet hall classics and a stunning trio of delicate Asian-inspired desserts.

 • Seafood